efsiatras/aliquot-cycles/README.md

 # Aliquot Cycles Finder
-Finds Aliquot cycles.
+A program that finds Aliquot cycles.
 It also finds how many of those Aliquot cycles included Perfect or Amicable numbers.

 ## What is an Aliquot cycle?
 In mathematics, an **Aliquot sequence** is a sequence of positive integers in which each term is the sum of the proper divisors of the previous term.